boringsoft42/fab/JOBS_MOBILE_SPEC.md

 ## Conclusion

-This specification provides a comprehensive blueprint for implementing the CEMSE jobs and my-applications features in React Native.
+This specification provides a comprehensive blueprint for implementing the CEMSE jobs, my-applications, and news features in React Native.
 The mobile implementation should maintain feature parity with the web version while optimizing for mobile-specific patterns and user experience.

 Key success factors:
 1. **Faithful Replication**: Maintain all existing functionality